History of Sino-Korean relations: Han and Gojoseon

 In 194 BC, Wei Man, a Chinese general from Yan state, sought refugee along with Yan immigrants in Gojoseon following Qin's wars of unification that ended the centuries long Warring States period and established the first highly centralized, unified state in Chinese history.
 Wi Man was given a duty to guard borders in the Liaodong Peninsula by Gojoseon.
 Wei Man eventually became a leader of new immigrants and indigenous population as his Chinese refugee population introduced Chinese technology into Gojoseon while adopting Korean traditions and clothing.
 Eventually his growing popularity allowed him to usurp the throne of King Jun who fled south to Jin.
 The expanding military might and technological growth of Wiman Joseon soon threatened Han China, and the diplomatic relationship between the two countries deteriorated quickly.
 Wi Man's grandson, King Ugeo of Gojoseon, sparked conflict when he refused to let Gojoseon's southern neighboring state, Jin, send its ambassadors through Gojoseon's territory in order to reach the Han dynasty.

-The Gojoseon–Han War occurred in 109 BC when Emperor Wu of Han sent an ambassador She He (涉何) to Wanggeom-seong to negotiate Jin's right of passage through Gojoseon.
+The Gojoseon–Han War occurred around 109 BC(2nd Century ADE).
+When Emperor Wu of Han sent an ambassador She He (涉何) to Wanggeom-seong to negotiate Jin's right of passage through Gojoseon.
 King Ugeo refused and had his son, Prince Wi Jang (長降) whose task was to escort the ambassador back home.
 However, when they got close to Han's borders, the ambassador assassinated Wi Jang (長降) and claimed to Emperor Wu that he had defeated Joseon in battle.
 Emperor Wu, unaware of this deception, made him the military commander of the Commandery of Liaodong.
-The outraged King Ugeo made a raid on Liaodong and killed She He.
-Scholars also hypothesize that the initiation of war may also have been because the Han Dynasty was concerned that Gojoseon would ally with the Xiongnu against the Han.
+The outraged King Ugeo made a raid on Liaodong(province in Northeast China) and killed She He.
+Scholars also hypothesize that the initiation of war may also have been because the Han dynasty was concerned that Gojoseon would ally with the Xiongnu against the Han.

-As a result, the Han Dynasty launched a two-pronged attack, one by land and one by sea, against Gojoseon which totaled to at least 50,000 soldiers.
+As a result, the Han dynasty launched a two-pronged attack, one by land and one by sea, against Gojoseon which totaled to at least 50,000 soldiers.
 The two forces attacking Gojoseon were unable to coordinate well with each other and the majority of the 50,000 strong force was destroyed.
 When Emperor Wu received news of these defeats, he wished to reestablish peaceful relations between Han and Gojoseon which King Ugeo agreed to.
 King Ugeo sent his son and a gift of 5,000 horses to the Han court to pay tribute and bring about peaceful negotiations.
 However, when the prince and his escort of 10,000 soldiers reached the Yalu River, Han General Xun Zhi reasoned that they should lay down arms.
 The prince suspected that Xun Zhi was planning on murdering him and so went back to Wanggeom-seong, resuming the war.